 Eight innovative spatial features for activity-based working

-These spatial features are helping enterprise companies break out of the cubicle mold and head into the future of flexible workspace:
+These spatial features in ABW offices are helping enterprise companies break out of the cubicle mold and head into the future of flexible workspace:

 When people need a quiet place for a client call or focused work requiring concentration (think writing or data-crunching), they can just slip into a cozy phone booth.
-This one in WeWork Air China Century in Beijing provides a bright, colorful space with sliding glass doors and comfortable seating that ensures that they won’t feel closed in.
+This one in WeWork Air China Century in Beijing provides a bright, colorful space with sliding glass doors and comfortable seating, ensuring that employees won’t feel closed in.

 The main lounge in WeWork Yeouido Station in Seoul feels more like a bustling café than an office.
-Its long tables with work desks, semicircle booths for smaller group chats, and intimate couch and coffee-table areas make for a perfect blend of seating options.
-There’s even a stage area for informal presentations or maybe even downtime performances.
+A model template of ABW office design, its long tables with work desks, semicircle booths for smaller group chats, and intimate couch and coffee-table areas make for a perfect blend of seating options.
+There’s even a stage set up for informal presentations or perhaps even downtime performances.
 As for the decor, it couldn’t be more inviting thanks to the mix of bright and traditional leather seating, greenery, and natural light.

-Whether in need of a quick face-to-face with a colleague (instead of an endless email chain), or just to get a bit of work done in a new location, employees can make the most of the diner-like booths.
+For a quick face-to-face with a colleague (instead of an endless email chain), or just to get a bit of work done in a new location, these diner-like booths present another seating option for employees.
 At WeWork Taohui Xintian in Beijing, the tinted-glass windows are a nice touch, offering just enough privacy without sacrificing the ability to stay in tune with office happenings.

 Formal conference rooms